wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### AWS Dashboards

-If you set up an [Amazon Web Services integration](integrations.html), Wavefront installs AWS overview dashboards Summary, Pricing, and Billing and the AWS service-specific dashboards: EC2, ECS, ELB, DynamoDB, Lambda, and Redshift, and so on.
+If you set up an [Amazon Web Services integration](integrations.html), Wavefront installs AWS overview dashboards Summary, Pricing, and Billing and the AWS service-specific dashboards: EC2, ECS, ELB, DynamoDB, Lambda, Redshift, and so on.
 All AWS dashboards have a tag `~integration.aws.<service>`.
 For example: `~integration.aws.ec2`, `~integration.aws.lambda`, etc.

 {% include shared/system_dashboard.html %}

-## Managing an AWS Integration

-From the page of the integration you select, you can add an AWS integration, enable and disable it, and delete an AWS integration.

-### Adding an AWS Integration

-1. In Wavefront, click **Integrations** in the taskbar.
-1. In the Featured section, click the **Amazon Web Services** tile.
-1. Click the **Setup** tab.
-1. Click **Set Up Amazon Integration** and click **Add Integration**.
-1. Follow the instructions in the right panel to give Wavefront read-only access to your Amazon account.
-1. Configure the integration properties:
-     - **Name** - Name to identify the integration.
-     - **Role ARN** - Role ARN from Amazon account.
-     - **Bucket Name -** The S3 bucket containing CloudTrail logs.
-In your AWS account, go to **CloudTrail** &gt;**Trails** to see the bucket name.
-     - **Prefix** - A log file prefix specified when you created the CloudTrail.
-     - **CloudTrail Region** - AWS Region where the CloudTrail logs reside.
-1. Click **Set Up**.
-The integration is added to the Amazon Web Services Integrations list.
-If you want to configure whitelists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](#configure).

-### Enabling and Disabling AWS Integrations

-Wavefront automatically disables integrations that are experiencing errors due to invalid credentials.
-To enable an integration after the credential has been corrected or to manually disable an integration:

-1. In Wavefront, click **Integrations** in the taskbar.
-1. In the Featured section, click the **Amazon Web Services** tile.
-1. Click the **Setup** tab.
-1. Click the **Advanced** link.
-1. In the row that contains the integration that you want to enable or disable, click the three dots and select **Enable** or **Disable**.

-## Giving Wavefront Global Read-Only Access
+## Giving Wavefront Access to Your AWS Account

 Data flows from AWS to Wavefront only if the account has the required access.
 You have several options: